SDTC-CPMed/DigiTwin_framework/README.md

 creates the output directory structure and calls the functions to run [MNM construction](#mnm-construction), and [Ranking of URs](#ranking-of-urs).

+Input to this code are the output files from [Ingenuity Pathway analysis](#upstream-regulatory-ur-gene-prediction-in-ingenuity-pathway-analysis-IPA) and the output files from the [Differnetial expression analysis](#differnetial-expression-analysis).
+The files can be found in "data/IPA_UR-prediction" and in "data/DEGS_with_Monocle/Monocle_out_withFCs", respectively.
+Example data to run the codes can be found in "example_data/IPA_UR-prediction"
+(example data from IPA) and in "example_data/DEGs" (example lists of DEGs).

+The output consists of two files, "" and ""

 ``` eval
 dir.create("data/Multicellular_Network_Models")
 dir.create("data/UR-rank")